 Every second, there are 5.6 billion daily searches performed on Google, and the majority of search results pages include Google ads.

-Paid for by businesses, Google ads can be an extremely effective way of driving relevant, qualified traffic to your website exactly when people are searching for the types of products or services your business offers.
+Paid for by businesses, Google ads can be an extremely effective way of driving relevant and qualified traffic to your website, especially when people are searching for the types of products or services your business offers.

 Google AdWords (also known as pay-per-click) is a platform run by Google that allows companies to advertise their website in search results when a user searches for a specific keyword.
 For example, someone looking for men’s black boots will see these ads in the search results, known as shopping ads.